 We have examined the evidence to offer some answers to each of these questions.
 You will find that several important themes run through the anthology.
 Keep an eye open for them, because they are important.
-All the Research for Teachers summaries include a number of independent case studies of which highlight and bring to life key findings in the summaries.
-They are worth looking at because they are all based in everyday classroom activity - so they can help us to see how we might adapt some of the evidence for our own contexts.
+All the Research for Teachers summaries include a number of independent case studies which highlight and bring to life key findings in the summaries.
+They are worth looking at because they are all based in everyday classroom activity - so they can help you see how you might adapt some of the evidence for your own contexts.

-You can see the sources of evidence we used in a box at the bottom of each page of the anthology.
+You can see the sources of evidence we used in 'evidence boxes'.
 These will mostly list the titles of the relevant RfT summaries.
 You can find full references for all the studies on which each RfT is based, links to the summaries themselves and any other references at the end of each anthology in the References section.